JetBrains/teamcity-documentation/topics/configuring-authentication-settings.md

 Handling of the user mapping by the bundled authentication modules:

-* Built\-in authentication stores a TeamCity\-maintained password for each user
+* Built\-in authentication stores a TeamCity-maintained password for each user
 * Windows Domain authentication allows specifying the default domain and assumes the Domain account name is equal to the TeamCity user.
 The domain account can be edited on the user profile page
 * LDAP Integration allows setting LDAP property to get TeamCity username from user's LDAP entry

 Care should be taken when modifying authentication settings: there can be a case when the administrator cannot login after changing authentication modules:

 Let's imagine that the administrator had the "jsmith" TeamCity username and used the default authentication.
 Then the authentication module was changed to Windows domain authentication (i.e. Windows domain authentication module was added and the default one was removed).
-If, for example, the Windows domain username of that administrator is "john.smith", he/she is not able to login anymore: he/she cannot login using the default authentication since it is disabled, and cannot login using Windows domain authentication since his/her Windows domain username is not equal to TeamCity username.
-The solution nevertheless is quite simple: the administrator can login using the super user account and change his/her TeamCity username or specify his/her Windows domain username on his/her own profile page.
+If, for example, the Windows domain username of that administrator is "john.smith", they will not able to sign in anymore: they cannot login using the default authentication since it is disabled and cannot login using Windows domain authentication since their Windows domain username is not equal to the TeamCity username.
+The solution nevertheless is quite simple: the administrator can sign in using the superuser account and change their TeamCity username or specify their Windows domain username on their own profile page.

 ### Special User Accounts